revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 <details><summary><b>Show Answer </b></summary>

-> - The pip command looks for the package in PyPI, resolves its dependencies, and installs everything in your current Python atmosphere to confirm that requests can work.
+> - The `pip` command looks for the package in `PyPI`, resolves its dependencies, and installs everything in your current Python atmosphere to confirm that requests can work.
-> - The pip install **package** command continually looks for the most recent version of the package and installs it.
+> - The pip install `package` command continually looks for the most recent version of the package and installs it.

 </details>

 ---

-10.Can we use other tools instead of pip?
-What are the tools that we can use rather than pip?
+10.Can we use other tools instead of `pip`?
+What are the tools that we can use rather than `pip`?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>

-> - Yes,we can use other tools other than pip.
+> - Yes,we can use other tools other than `pip` installer.
 > - The tools are,
 > - npm, Homebrew, Yarn, RequireJS, and Bower are the most common alternatives and competitors to pip.